Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/cloudinit-exp/cloudinit.md

 qm set 6013 --ipconfig0 ip=10.44.106.13/24,gw=10.44.111.1
 ```

-You have to edit parameters accordingly to your preferences and settings on your machine.
+It might be necessary to edit parameters according to your needs.

 ### Steps: ###

-Then you run the script (or commands from it one by one):
+Then run the script (or commands from it one by one):
 ```
 ./create-rocky9-dc0.sh
 ```